-Workflow management is the identification and mapping of each of these steps to accomplish your task, and workflow management is a means to analyze your approach to improve your process for efficiency, speed, consistency, and quality.
+Workflow management is the identification and mapping of each of these steps to accomplish your task.
+Workflow management is a means to analyze your approach to improve your process for efficiency, speed, consistency, and quality.

 What becomes crucial in this respect is the knowledge that your services are focusing on primary tasks while not getting sidetracked by checklists and administration of your workforce.
 Your clients, to be frank, are paying for your accounting practice, not your staff management or filing system.

 A workflow management system should be able to produce more work for your client in less time while minimizing process errors.
 A quality workflow platform should also be flexible enough to accommodate and integrate your existing software systems.
 By doing so, the platform works for your process instead of forcing you to redesign the process to fit the platform.

-In order to improve workflow management in accounting firms, you need a firm-wide understanding of what your services are, how they are currently working, and how they can be analyzed for effectiveness.
-Good results can arise only from good planning.
+In order to improve workflow management in accounting firms, you need a company-wide understanding of what your services are, how they are currently working, and how they can be analyzed for effectiveness.
+Good results come from good planning.